-EVS 60000 Security Examination
+EVS 6030 Security Examination

-As mentioned in the Examination Approach section of this document, the Security Examiner defined the Security Testing to be comprised of a series of test suites which are utilized for verifying that a voting system will correspond to applicable security requirements within the Pennsylvania Election Code.
-The examiner analyzed the test results and summarized any identified deficiencies into 4 major categories documentation, source code, hardware, and functional.
-The Security Examiner then evaluated the physical security, software hardening and existing system controls in place prior to identifying items that require remediation before the system is certified for use in Pennsylvania.
+As mentioned in the Examination Approach section of this document, the Security Examiner defined the Security Testing to be comprised of a series of test suites which are utilized for verifying that a voting system will correspond to applicable security requirements for use in Pennsylvania.
+The examiner analyzed the test results and summarized any identified deficiencies into four major categories: documentation, source code, hardware, and functional.
+The Security Examiner then evaluated the physical security, software hardening and existing system controls in place.
 The examiner also provided recommendations on secure implementation and deployment.
+The Security Examiner recommended the system for use and suggested the need to implement it utilizing a combination of vendor recommendations as well as election best practices.